afadnan/emailSpamClassification/README.md

 streamlit run app.py <br>
 Open your web browser and navigate to the local URL provided by Streamlit (usually http://localhost:8501).

+## 🖼️ Application Showcase

+The following screenshots provide a visual tour of the application's user interface and functionality.
+They serve as a quick preview for those who may not run the live demo.

 ## 🤝 How to Contribute
 Contributions, issues, and feature requests are welcome!
 If you have suggestions for improvement, please open an issue or submit a pull request on GitHub.